 According to the team, the system's first practical use could be to keep organs destined for transplants healthier for longer.
 In this way they can be transported for longer times between deceased donors and the people who need them.

-Peter Friend University of Oxford says the first results are promising.
-The best way to assess the health of animals' organs, however, would be to transplant them into another animal.
-"Only in this way can you see if they work," he says.
+Peter Friend from the University of Oxford says the initial results are promising.
+The best way to evaluate the health of animal organs, however, would be to transplant them into another animal.
+“Only in this way can you see if they work,” he says.

-The system could also be used to help people who have had a heart attack or stroke - when the blood supply to the heart or brain is reduced - by perfusing one of these organs with the healing fluid.
-"If he can resuscitate an organ that has sustained a normally fatal injury, then potentially it will be very exciting," says Friend.
+The system could also be used to help people who have had a heart attack or stroke – when blood supply to the heart or brain is reduced – by perfusing one of these organs with the healing fluid.
+“If it can resuscitate an organ that has suffered a normally fatal injury, then potentially it will be very exciting,” says Friend.

 Hunt for a way to escape death

-Stephen Latham, a Yale University ethicist who served on the research team, argues that the prospect of "reversing death" - for example, in treating someone sometime after their heart has stopped due to drowning - it is still far in the future.
+Stephen Latham, a Yale University ethicist who was part of the research team, argues that the prospect of “reversing death” – for example, treating someone some time after their heart stops due to drowning – is still far in the future.

-"Many more trials would be needed," says the expert.
-"The perfusate would have to be adapted to a human body.
-And one would have to think about what state a human would be brought back to.
-If they were given a perfusate that reverses some, but not all, damage, it could be a terrible thing."
+“Much further experimentation would be necessary,” says the expert.
+“The perfusate should be adapted to a human body.
+And one would have to think about what state a human being would be brought back to.
+If you gave them a perfusate that reversed some, but not all, of the damage, that could be a terrible thing.”